nathanhleung/enlight-ycombinator/README.md

 }
 ```

-Factoring out the call to `factorial` from the function body and making it a parameter seems to be the best way to eliminate recursion at this point, so let's do that.
+The best way to begin removing the recursion from `factorial` looks like factoring out the call to `factorial` from the function body and making it a parameter, so let's do that.

 ### Bringing Our Own